 While we usually think of initiative in terms of taking action - this is only the end result of taking initiative.
 The question of how to take initiative begins before we take overt action.
 Initiative starts first in the mind.

 In addition to clear intention we want to be able to actually 'see' the outcome we intend.
 We want to be able to visualize it.
-When we manifest what we want to achieve - in our minds eye first - we lay out a mental path to our target.
+When we manifest what we want to achieve - in our minds eye first - we lay out a mental pathway to our target.

 Focus is our ability to overcome distractions and to persevere with determination until our intended goals are achieved.
 How to take initiative is often about our ability to block out the voices around us that would dissuade us from our intended course of action.